Groovie Goolies: Show structure

-Groovie Goolies episodes
+Episodes

 The scripts for the shows are untitled; they are differentiated only by episode number.
 When the series was issued on DVD, episodes were saddled with the title of one of the two featured songs.

 Special

 Daffy Duck and Porky Pig Meet the Groovie Goolies is a one-off special that aired on The ABC Saturday Superstar Movie.

 Sabrina the Teenage Witch

 Following the cancellation of the show, the Goolies went on to be prominently featured in eight episodes (16 shorts) during the 1972-73 season of Sabrina the Teenage Witch.

 The New Archie and Sabrina Hour

 The Groovie Goolies made two final appearances in segments of The New Archie and Sabrina Hour.